gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Newspaper Excerpt

-Owing to heavy withdrawals by depositors and inability to make immediate collections, this bank is compelled temporarily to suspend payment.
+Owing to heavy withdrawals by depositors and the inability to make immediate collections this bank is compelled to temporarily suspend payment.

 Source